Yes, you can take multivitamins during pregnancy.

 By consuming these foods, you’ll also replenish your protein needs.

-Vitamin D deficiency can cause pre-eclampsia, gestational diabetes mellitus, preterm birth, and other tissue-specific conditions.
+Deficiency can lead to pre-eclampsia, gestational diabetes, preterm birth, and other conditions.

 This omega-3 fatty acid promotes the healthy development of the baby’s brain and eyes.